 We help change public perception about underrated schools so that communities can better position themselves to attract families that will send their children to the neighborhood school.

-When parents start searching for real estate, they end up on websites where school rankings for the schools assigned to any one property are published.
+When parents start searching for real estate, they end up on websites where school ratings are published for the schools assigned to any one property.

 Schools that score below a certain threshold are passed over in favor of schools with higher scores.
 Generally speaking, our experience has been parents want to see a 7 or better, or they will likely pass over the school (and the associated home).

-The result is parents are being steered towards schools in communities with high real estate prices, longer commutes, and very little diversity.
+The result is parents are being steered towards schools in communities with high real estate prices, which results in longer commutes as parents seek out affordability, and schools with very little diversity.

-The ubiquitous school rankings on real estate search portals favor privileged neighborhoods and discount schools with diversity.
+The ubiquitous school rankings on real estate search portals favor privileged neighborhoods and discount out-performing lower income schools.
 This is because parent income is the largest influencer of standardized test scores - not school quality.

 These scores are actually contributing to the segregation of our nation’s schools, but it doesn’t have to be that way.

 Our rankings elevate outperforming schools to the forefront, and shift focus away from parent income.